Choosing the Best Travel Fins for Scuba and Snorkeling [2021 Edition]

-It’s easy to find great fins if you’re going for a dive close to home.
-Yet, if you’re traveling and have another scuba adventure planned, you need a pair of fins that don’t take up 80% of the space in your suitcase.
+It’s easy to find great scuba fins and snorkel fins if you’re going for a dive close to home.
+Yet, if you’re traveling and have another scuba adventure planned, you need a pair of snorkeling fins or diving fins for travel that don’t take up 80% of the space in your suitcase.

-It’s also a good idea to have fins that can be worn on their own without requiring other footwear or scuba gear.
+It’s also a good idea to have scuba fins and snorkel fins that can be worn on their own without requiring other footwear or scuba gear.